Chris Allison

-Christopher John Allison (born 1961) is a British record producer and founder/head of Sonic360 Records.
-His work has been associated with artists such as The Beta Band, Coldplay, Walter Becker, Kinky, Plastilina Mosh, Emmanuel Jal, The Wedding Present and Shack.
+Christopher John Allison (born 1961) is a British record producer and founder head of Sonic360 Records.

 Influenced by a range of musical styles encompassing rock, jazz, hip-hop, electronic, world and Latin.
 In his career spanning 1984 to the present, Allison has worked mainly as a record producer and label owner.

-He is also well known amongst fans of the band Shack for having the only copy of their album Waterpistol following a studio fire allowing it to be released.
+He is also well known amongst fans of the band Shack for having the only copy of their album Waterpistol following a studio fire, allowing it to be released.

-Early professional years - Sarm Studios, Fairlight programming (1984–1987)

-In 1984, Allison fresh out of College was thrown into a hive of activity at Sarm Studios, London, home of Trevor Horn’s own label ZTT, it was the height of Frankie Goes To Hollywood mania both in the studio and on the streets with the ubiquitous ‘Frankie Says......’
-T-shirts.
-Regular artists in the studio were Frankie Goes To Hollywood, George Michael, Pet Shop Boys, Art of Noise and Propaganda.
-In November 1984, Studio 1 at Sarm West was the venue for the recording of "Do They Know It's Christmas" by the members of Band Aid in support of relief efforts for the 1984–1985 famine in Ethiopia.

-Working in the tech department Allison got to assist on a number of studio sessions and seeing the potential of new computer instruments such as the Fairlight and Synclavier, instruments that producers Trevor Horn and Steve Lipson were championing, Allison set about learning to programme these new ‘gods’ of the studio.
-He left Sarm and became a freelance Fairlight programmer working in London and Europe on music for a wide roster of clients including Iggy Pop, The Triffids, Spear of Destiny, Elkie Brooks ("No More the Fool") and the Emmy Award-winning TV series, Kingdom of the Ice Bear.

-Production career – The Wedding Present era (1987–1991)
+History

 Allison got his first production break in 1987 producing The Wedding Present’s "My Favourite Dress" single.
 This became an indie hit with John Peel championing and giving it a No. 6 entry in his 1987 Festive Fifty.
-Of the same year he produced the Wedding Present’s debut album George Best which racked up a further four song entries in the Festive 50.
-The George Best album and accompanying EP’s were such an indie success that RCA snapped them up and Allison went onto produce their second album, 'Bizarro’, which went on to sell 100,000 albums and garner a further five entries in John Peel's Festive Fifty of 1989.
+Of the same year he produced the Wedding Present's debut album George Best which racked up a further four song entries in the Festive 50.
+The George Best album and accompanying EPs were such an indie success that RCA snapped them up and Allison went onto produce their second album, 'Bizarro’, which went on to sell 100,000 albums and garner a further five entries in John Peel's Festive Fifty of 1989.
 A UK singles chart entry at #33 for the song 'Kennedy' and the album Bizarro itself reaching #22 in the UK album charts.
 Allison went on to produce other Peel favourites - The Flatmates (#2 indie hit with ‘Shimmer’), Pale Saints and Ned's Atomic Dustbin.